+(2) Buffers

-(A) Proximity to Schools and Certain Facilities.
-No license shall be issued for a premises within 250 feet of a School, a day care or residential treatment facility, or a public park that is regularly used by minors, including a playground or athletic field.
-These distances are to be measured from the property line of the school or other structure, park, playground or field to the closest side of the premises within which the Licensed Product is to be sold.
+a.
+Any cannabis business must be setback 500 feet from schools, day care, residential treatment facilities, and attractions within a public park that are regularly used by minors, including a playground or athletic field.
+These distances are to be measured from the property line of the school, daycare, residential treatment facility, or edge of the attraction within a public park to the closest side of the premises within which the Licensed Product is to be sold.